Area-53-Robotics/53D-High-Stakes-Notebook/entries/drivetrain-1/brainstorm-wheel-types.typ

 #pro-con(
   name: "Omni",
-  image: image("brainstorm-wheel-types/OmniWheel.excalidraw.svg", height: 70%),
+  image: image("brainstorm-wheel-types/OmniWheel.excalidraw.svg", height: 12em),
-  description: [Omni],
+  description: [Omni wheels have the traditional forward-backward movement of wheels, while also creating the possibility for side-to-side movement due to their cylindrical rollers.],
   pros: [
-    - * Partially Omnidirectional Movement* - Enabling the robot to move forward, backward, and sideways with ease
+    - * Partially Omnidirectional Movement* - Enables the robot to move forward, backward, and sideways with ease
-    - *Strafing* - The ability to strafe easily allow the robot to navigate around obstacles, align with targets, or avoid opponents
+    - *Strafing* - The ability to strafe easily allows the robot to navigate around obstacles, align with targets, or avoid opponents
     - *Versatility* - Omni wheels are versatile and can be incorporated into various drivetrain configuration ],
   cons: [